buzz/litellm-mistral-proxy/README.md

 A LiteLLM proxy server with built-in message sanitization for Mistral models.

+This is very handy when self-hosting Devstral 2 or other Mistral models using **llama.cpp**.

 ## Features

 - **Mistral Message Sanitization**: Automatically enforces Mistral's conversation template constraints: